natsumeshow/AIST_MOT/README.md

 At present, our work content uses CTracker's train.py to train the MOT17 dataset and performs a part of the fine tune on its model.

-Then, we used the model obtained after the training to test for a period of time when we were shooting.
+Then, we used the model obtained after the training to test for our's test video.

 # How to use